 But none of the basic contradictions and conflicts of capitalist society had been eliminated.
 On the contrary, they had been aggravated and exacerbated, and would inevitably lead to new crises and new explosions in the class struggle.
-Just as, nearly twenty years later, it was only the Marxists around Militant who predicted the world stock market crash of 1987 and the convulsions which followed, it was only they who understood the processes taking place in 1968.
+Just as, nearly twenty years later, it was only the Marxists around Militant [forerunner of the Socialist Party of England and Wales (CWI)], who predicted the world stock market crash of 1987 and the convulsions which followed, it was only they who understood the processes taking place in 1968.
 They were adamant that explosive changes were ahead, and that the socialist revolution would re-emerge in Europe with a vengeance.

 When Louis Philippe was driven from his throne in 1848, after a few brisk days of rioting in Paris and took refuge in London, there were revolutions all over Europe.
 Italy, West Germany, Belgium and Spain are in trouble enough without the ‘Mother of Revolutions’ once again setting a bad example.

 Once the revolutionary storm had subsided and the commentators had recovered their balance, their tune changed.
-The ‘May events’ were declared ‘exceptional’, an ‘aberration’, an ‘episode’ – unforgettable but nevertheless an ‘episode.
+The “May events” were declared “exceptional,” an “aberration,” an “episode” – unforgettable but nevertheless an episode.
 French society had never really been threatened, they insisted.
 But such a mighty movement could not be buried with declarations.
-Twenty years later the questions remain: Could it happen again?
+Fifty years later the questions remain: Could it happen again?
 Could it happen in any other country?
 Could it happen in every other country?

-That a general strike of such proportions could take place in an industrialized capitalist society is a constant nightmare not only for the French ruling class but for many others besides.
-As world recession approaches, the ‘scare of ‘68’ looms larger than ever.
+That a general strike of such proportions could take place in an industrialized capitalist society is a constant nightmare not only for the French ruling class, but for many others besides.
+As the threat of world recession approaches once again, the “scare of ‘68” looms larger than ever.

 By 1968 there had been a prolonged post-war boom.
 It had provided a breathing space for workers.
 The wounds of past defeats and disappointments were healed over.
 Their organizations grew in numbers and cohesion.
 The employers, making vast profits, seemed more favorably disposed to accede to workers’ demands.
 Class relations were apparently softened.
 In this climate, the ideas of reformism could gain ground.
 The illusion that capitalism could provide for workers’ needs little-by-little led the leaders of the workers’ organizations to abandon the idea that socialism was necessary.